 By Deborah Banikowski

-You made the choice and now you are happily retired.
+You made the choice and now you are happily retired after a long process of retirement planning.
 You filed online for your Social Security benefits.
 They arrive each month in the correct amount exactly as expected.
 But did you ever wonder if your Social Security check could increase?

 Once you begin receiving benefits, there are three common ways benefit checks can increase: a cost of living adjustment (COLA); additional work; or an adjustment at full retirement age if you received reduced benefits and exceeded the earnings limit.